epics-containers/p47-services/README.md

-#beamline bl47p IOC Instances and Services.
+# beamline bl47p IOC Instances and Services

 This repository holds the a definition of beamline bl47p IOC Instances and services.
 Each sub folder of the `services` directory contains a helm chart for a specific service or IOC.